Alejogb1/job-board/blog-data/is-it-possible-to-increase-containerd-log-limit-beyond-16k.md

 id: "is-it-possible-to-increase-containerd-log-limit-beyond-16k"
 ---

 , let's talk about container logs and their limits, specifically within the context of containerd.
 I remember a project back in '21 where we were dealing with a very verbose application – a real chatterbox, if you will.
 It was spitting out complex debug information, and we quickly hit that 16k log line limit with containerd.
-It wasn't pretty, and figuring out the best way around it was, shall we say, _instructive_.
+It wasn't pretty, and figuring out the best way around it was say, _instructive_.

 So, the short answer is yes, it is absolutely possible to increase the log limit beyond 16k in containerd, but it's not a simple configuration knob you can just twist.
 This isn't about some magical runtime parameter; it's about understanding how containerd handles logging and then implementing a solution that matches your needs.